timeanddate/libtad-net/README.md

 Time And Date .NET API
 ======================================

-### Note that this is currently a Release Candidate no support will be provided by Time and Date at this time!

 Time and Date APIs support looking up several different locations and IDs.
 As of API version 2 the following variations is availalble

 * Numeric ID (e.g. 187)